brownieboy/es6bindall/README.md

 Tests check that a test method remains bound to its parent object after its been bound using es6BindAll (i.e. .bind() under the covers), even if the context is being overridden by a .call().  (.bind trumps .call() it seems.)

+##Update History
+Version 0.0.6: 6 August 2016.
+* Fixed issue where the function no longer being exported correctly in NodeJS (and possibly elsewhere).
+This was caused by Babel 6 no longer exporting a default `module-exports`.
+Fixed this by adding the [babel plugin add-module-exports](https://www.npmjs.com/package/babel-plugin-add-module-exports) to the build process.
+See there for more details of the issue.